docker/docs/single-sign-on/faqs.md

 ### Q: Where can I find detailed instructions on how to configure Docker SSO?

-You first need to establish a SSO connection with your identity provider, and the company email domain needs to be verified prior to SSO enforcement for your users.
+You first need to establish an SSO connection with your identity provider, and the company email domain needs to be verified prior to SSO enforcement for your users.
 For detailed step-by-step instructions on how to configure Docker SSO, see [Single Sign-on](index.md).

 ### Q: Does Docker SSO support multi-factor authentication (MFA)?

-When an organization uses SSO, MFA is determined at the IdP level, not by the Docker system.
+When an organization uses SSO, MFA is determined on the IdP level, not on the Docker platform.

 ### Q: Do I need a specific version of Docker Desktop for SSO?

 Yes, all users in your organization must upgrade to Docker Desktop version 4.4.0 or higher.
-Users on older versions of Docker Desktop will not be able to sign in after enforcing SSO if the company domain email is used to log in or as the primary email associated with an existing Docker account Your users with existing accounts can not sign in with their username and password.
+Users on older versions of Docker Desktop will not be able to sign in after enforcing SSO if the company domain email is used to log in or as the primary email associated with an existing Docker account Your users with existing accounts cannot sign in with their username and password.

 ### Q: Is there a way to test this functionality in a test tenant with Okta before going to production?